09 Sep A plugin crashed Gig Performer – how to find out which one

 Whatever is the case, you can use a few simple steps to identify which plugin is causing problems with Gig Performer.
 To demonstrate these steps, I’ll use the same setup as in this article, where I discussed top websites for free audio plugins and how to use them in Gig Performer.

 Before we start, please note that when Gig Performer starts, by default it will automatically load the most recently used gig file:

 Click on the Options menu and select Preferences… if you want to review this setting.
 This means that if you have issues with one or more plugins which cause Gig Performer to crash – Gig Performer may crash every time it starts.

-Luckily, there is a special keyboard shortcut that can help you to troubleshoot these issues.
+For more information on starting up without automatically loading the previous gigfile, see the article a special keyboard shortcut.
 The procedure differs slightly between Gig Performer 3 and Gig Performer 4.